oshied/directord/docs/service-setup.md

 * TOC
 {:toc}

-Director comes with the ability to pre-create systemd service unit files when required.
-When director is installed two additional entrypoints are created for `director-server-systemd` and `director-client-systemd`.
+Directord comes with the ability to pre-create systemd service unit files when required.
+When directord is installed two additional entrypoints are created for `directord-server-systemd` and `directord-client-systemd`.
 These utilities will create relevant service unit files and ensure the execution path is set correctly.
-This allows operators to easily install and run Director, even when executing from a virtual-environment.
+This allows operators to easily install and run Directord, even when executing from a virtual-environment.

-The service unit, for both server and client, assumes that all configuration will be performed through the `/etc/director/config.yaml` file.
+The service unit, for both server and client, assumes that all configuration will be performed through the `/etc/directord/config.yaml` file.
 This configuration file maps all arguments that can be defined on the CLI to is a simple key=value pair.